0cjs/8bitdev/src/clic/objects.md

 Cons cells always are two words in size, thus always having an asize of 4 bytes.

-Obdata values (described in detail below) may have a size that is not a multiple of four bytes; in a heap they will always be padded out to have an asize that's a multiple of 4.
+Obdata values (described in detail below) may have an _odsize_ that is not a multiple of four bytes; in a heap they will always be padded out to have an asize that's a multiple of 4.
 (This may not be the case for obdata values stored outside of a heap where the immediately following unaligned bytes may be used for other purposes.)
-The asize can always be determined from the odsize by rounding odsize+2 up to the next dword boundary.
+The asize can always be determined from the odsize by rounding odsize+2 (for the header) up to the next dword boundary.
 A formula for this is `(odsize+5) ∧ $FC`.

 Because obdata values have variable size, given an arbitrary (but